naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris Annoyed: Let me show you a picture from last night that really upset me.

-Scruffy: Okay, but in my defense, Margaret bet me 50 cents I couldn’t drink all that shampoo.
+Scruffy: Okay, but in my defense, King Quincy bet me 50 cents I couldn’t drink all that shampoo.

 Eris Shocked: That’s not what I wanted to- you drank SHAMPOO?!